 So how'd Extension Headers do?

 To be honest, deployment of extension headers is disappointing :-(.
-Grant it, they're in a better state than IPv4, but they have a far way to go to achieve ubiquity.
+Granted, they're in a better state than IPv4, but they have a far way to go to achieve ubiquity.
 The major issue is reachability-- often packets with Extension Headers are arbitrarily dropped by routers especially on the public Internet.
 Extension headers revisited blog gives some nice data on Extension Header viability in the Internet (the maps below are from that).

 Worldwide drop rates of Hop-by-Hop and Destination Options.
 The top map shows the drop rate of packets with Destination Options, and the bottom map shows the drop rate of packets with Hop-by-Hop Options.
 The drop rate of Hop-by-Hop Options is much worse likely due to the fact that Hop-by-Hop Options have more visibility to routers and are subject to more scrutiny and restrictions.